Felipe-SO/leeweights/README.md

 `treatment(varname)`: Binary treatment indicator.

 `tight(varlist)`: List of variables on which the covariate space will be partitioned through a full interaction.
+Used to define regions of conditional monotonicity and intensity of differential attrition.

 `suffix(name)`: Suffix for the weight variables.
 Preceded by `wgt_[lb|ub]_`.